chrisbanes/Android-PullToRefresh/README.md

 ### v1.2

 * New (better) way of handling Touch Events
+* Add new way for PullToRefreshListView to work.
+Allows the user to scroll while it's refreshing.
 * Fix Pull from Bottom happening when the view wasn't completely at the bottom
 * Allow outside code to update the Widget to be refreshing (see `setRefreshing()`)
 * Fix Padding being doubled when added via XML